Welcome to THE GUITAR PRACTICE by Guy Pople of Lytham St Annes Guitar Shop (www.lsaguitars.com).

 Tidy Up

-If you are local to Lytham St Annes Guitar Shop then I can be booked for hourly face-to-face sessions from 530-630 Mon to Sat.
+If you are local to Lytham St Annes Guitar Shop then I can be booked for hourly face-to-face sessions from 530-630 Mon to Fri.
+Remote sessions are also possible using Teams or Zoom.

-The basic skills required to play the guitar to any decent standard are particularly hard because your hands and mind are not prepared for the time and persistent effort it takes to produce even the semblance of a musical sound.
+The basic skills required to play the guitar to any decent standard are particularly hard because our hands and mind are not prepared for the time and persistent effort it takes to produce even the semblance of a musical sound.
+People often don’t expect it to be like learning a martial art or a new language.
 It doesn’t help that the experts make it look easy and nobody can see the thousands of hours they put in to get there.
-Instead of dwelling on this though, rather work patiently on all the myriad elements of the craft and art until you experience the pleasure of stringing something together that sounds like a bit of music.

 Introduction by Carl Verheyen